ossia/score-docs/docs/quick-start/breaking-the-timeline.md

 > You may also drop the parameter on the address field of the trigger point inspector.

-When playing your scenario, part of your scenario will now get triggered as you press the dediceted button on your controller.
+When playing your scenario, part of your scenario will now get triggered as you press the dedicated button on your controller.